Noufalmutairi/SQL-Health-Data-Project-h/README.md

 - Counts the number of distinct regions in the dataset.
 - Utilizes SQL function (`COUNT`) with `DISTINCT` keyword for accurate counting of regions.

-### Find the Five Regions with the Highest Total Patients Query
-- Retrieves the top 5 regions with the highest total number of patients.
-- Utilizes clauses (`ORDER BY` and `LIMIT`) for focused analysis of top-performing regions.

 ### Percentage Change in Patients Query
 - Calculates the percentage change in patients' numbers between 2019 and 2022 for each region.